Deep Frequency Filtering for Domain Generalization: Experiments

-Feature filtering can be implemented in either the original feature domain or the frequency domain.
-Here, we compare them in Table~\ref{table:ablationDFF}.
-The experiment results show that the proposed frequency-domain filtering (\emph{Fre-F}) outperforms two different implementations of the original-domain feature filtering, \ieno, \emph{Ori-F in $f_l$} and \emph{Ori-F in $f_g$}.
-This demonstrates the superiority of modulating different frequency components in the latent space for domain generalization.
+Feature filtering operations can be implemented in either the original feature domain or the frequency domain.
+We conduct experiments to study the impact of different implementation in both domains.
+Table~\ref{table:ablationDFF} indicates that the proposed frequency-domain filtering (\emph{Fre-F}) outperforms the original-domain feature filtering (\emph{Ori-F}).
+This demonstrates the importance of modulating different frequency components in the latent space for domain generalization.